joshua-naidoo/Micromouse-Project/README.md

 ERRATA:

-v0.0 (Josh):
+(Josh)
+v0.0:
+Task 1:
--Added INA219 circuit.
+- Added INA219 circuit.
--Connected all inputs and outputs to the 32-pin header -Used a shunt resistor to measure current using the INA219 -Connected A0 to ground and A1 to 3V3 (yields an address of 0x42) END
+- Connected all inputs and outputs to the 32-pin header
+- Used a shunt resistor to measure current using the INA219
+- Connected A0 to ground and A1 to 3V3 (yields an address of 0x42)

+v1.0:
+Task 2:
+- Integrated USB-C with Power Delivery to negotiate 9V instead of 5V
+- Connected 6.8K resistor at CFG1 to set 9V
+- Output goes to charge the battery
+- Added RGB LED (only red used) to indicate when successful negotiation takes place. ie. When the charger is plugged in.

 (Kiyuran):
 - Task 1 (2x External Load Switching (1A High Side, 5V)) Schematic Implementation Completed.